-Except in the case of illness, students are not released from school during school hours without written authorization from a parent.
+Except in the case of illness, students are not released from school during school hours without authorization from a parent.
 Students who must leave school during school hours must present an acceptable excuse to the office and sign out.
-For Lower School, parents are to email the classroom teacher in advance and retrieve their student in the school office.
-Middle School and Upper School students may check themselves out and meet parents at their car.
+For Lower School, parents are to email the classroom teacher in advance and retrieve their student from the main office.
+Parents of students in grades kindergarten through third grade will need to check in at the main office and pick up their student outside of the lower school building.
+Middle School and Upper School students may check themselves out and meet parents in their car.
 Please do not report to the classroom for pick-up.
+Additionally, early dismissal should be logged in the STE SchoolPass platform.

 Arrival/Departure Time Absent

-Arrive after 10:25 a.m.
-Half day
+Arrive after 10:25 am Half-Day

-Arrive after 1:30 p.m.
-Full day
+Arrive after 1:30 pm Full-day

-Depart before 11:15 a.m.
-Full day
+Depart before 11:15 am Full-day

-Depart after 11:20 a.m.
-Half day
+Depart after 11:20 am Half-day

 Students who leave school without permission from a parent and from school authorities will be suspended.
 Tests and work missed during an unauthorized absence may not be made up.
-The student will receive a zero for all class work and a "D" in conduct for the marking period.
+The student will receive a zero for all classwork and a "D" in conduct for the marking period.